MoritzM00/python-template-demo/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

+This is a demo repository of the Light-weight Python Template.
+It contains a minimal set of files to get started with a new python project.
+It does not force you to use any data-science specific libraries, but provides a set of tools that are useful for most projects.

-Light-weight Python Template for Data Science and Machine Learning
+It is intended to be used for Data Science and Machine Learning projects with small to medium sized modules.

 ## Quick Start